nirsky/react-native-scaling-example/README.md

 ```

 As you can see all my StyleSheet sizes are in dp units on no scaling was done.
-This will end up looking like this:
+This will end up looking like this (Obviously I'm not a designer):

 <div>
     <img src="images/iphone1.png" height="450" hspace="20"/>